TeilzeitTodesengel/MineMenu-Refabricated/README.md

 Thanks to UltraBlackLinux for the initial Fabric port of the MineMenu [❤️](https://github.com/UltraBlackLinux)
 Thanks to Mauchin for doing the bulk of the original 1.18 port in his fork [❤️](https://github.com/Mauchin)

 **I have decided to try updating this for 1.18.2+ as a personal learning project.
-Please report any issues you find, but understand that I am a total Java newbie.** ~ClockwerkKaiser
+Please report any issues you find.
+I'll try my best to resolve them.
+But, understand that I am a total Java newbie.** ~ClockwerkKaiser